henriqueinonhe/promises-training/README.md

 - Graph -> Exercises that involve orchestrating tasks according to dependency graphs.
 - Concrete -> Exercises that simulate real-world problems.
-- Foundation -> Exercises based on the foundations of promises and their implementation and common helpers.
+- Foundation -> Exercises based on the foundations of promises and their implementation, and common helpers.

 > [!IMPORTANT]
 > There isn't an specific order for categories, you can start from any of them and switch to another one even before finishing the other one completely.
 Howerer, the exercises have different [levels](#levels) that will be discussed next.